Introduction

 Definition: Mercer Kernel

-A Mercer kernel (often referred to as a positive definite kernel)
+A Mercer kernel (also called a positive definite kernel)

 \[